realm/realm-js/contrib/debugging-cpp.md

 ## Using a debug version of Hermes (iOS)

-It can be useful to use a debug version of the Hermes framework, for example so that you can see Hermes symbols in Insturments profiling.
+It can be useful to use a debug version of the Hermes framework, for example so that you can see Hermes symbols in Instruments profiling.
 You can either compile it yourself, or use a pre-built version as it's quite a slow compile.

 ### Compiling a debug version of Hermes